-You may want to participate in SSD activities such as a workshop, training, or a disability awareness event.
-Other opportunities, such as serving on various University committees, may also be available.
-You can speak with your Disabiliites Services Coordinator about these options and may also want to see our Connect webpage for campus and community resources, groups, and organizations.
-However, SSD does not share information about students with other students without written consent from the student about whom information is to be shared.
+You may want to participate in D&A activities such as a workshop, training, or a disability awareness event.
+Other opportunities, such as serving on various University committees may also be available.
+You can speak with your Coordinator about these options and may also want to see our Connect webpage for campus and community resources, groups, and organizations.

 How are professors informed of my need for accommodations?
 Will they know my diagnosis?

-Professors are informed of a student’s need for accommodations by letters, which are delivered by the student.
-Students currently registered with SSD complete an Accommodation Letter request form each semester.
+Professors are informed of a student’s need for accommodations by Accommodation Letters, which are delivered by the student.
+Students currently registered with D&A complete an Accommodation Letter request form each semester.
 Letters are then prepared for each class in which accommodations are requested.
 The letters are addressed to individual instructors.
-The instructor is informed through the letter that the student is registered with SSD and what accommodations that student is eligible to use.
+The instructor is informed through the letter that the student is registered with D&A and what accommodations that student is eligible to use.
 As noted above, diagnoses and/or specific information about the student’s disability are not included.

-There is no cost to the student for SSD services.
+There is no cost to the student for D&A services.

 How do I find out what accommodations I am eligible for?

-Once your documentation is complete, you and your Disabilities Services Coordinator will discuss appropriate accommodations.
-These will also be listed on your Acceptance of Services Form.
+During your intake appointment, you and your Coordinator will discuss appropriate accommodations.
+Approved accommodations and services will be listed on your Acceptance of Services Form.

 Who has access to my records?

-Only you and SSD staff have access to your records.
+Only you and D&A staff have access to your records.
 Disability documentation and specific information about your disability (including diagnosis) is not released without your written permission unless mandated by law.
 (See Confidentiality.)

 I am nervous about talking to my professors.
 How should I approach them about my need for accommodations?

-SSD strongly encourages students to meet with professors during office hours and/or to arrange an alternate meeting time so that there is sufficient time to discuss the accommodation letter and how your accommodation needs should be met in his/her class.
-Most faculty are familiar with the accommodation process and should be encouraged to call SSD if they have questions.
+D&A strongly encourages students to meet with professors during office hours and/or to arrange an alternate meeting time so that there is sufficient time to discuss the accommodation letter and how your accommodation needs should be provided.
+Most faculty are familiar with the accommodation process and should be encouraged to call D&A if they have questions.
 Meeting with faculty face-to-face is essential in order to work out logistical details related to specific requests (e.g., where to take an exam if you need a reduced distraction environment).
 Meeting during office hours versus immediately before, during, or after class allows for more privacy and opportunity to discuss details.

-While it is not anticipated that this type of difficulty will occur, if you do have problems with a professor providing appropriate and agreed upon accommodations, you should contact your SSD Disabilities Services Coordinator or the assistant dean.
-He/she will attempt to resolve the issue by making contact with the faculty member and/or other relevant parties as necessary.
+If you do have problems with a professor providing appropriate and agreed upon accommodations, you should contact your D&A Coordinator immediately.
 See the section on the Grievance Procedure for more information.